LukaszRemkowicz/LukaszRemkowicz/README.md

 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/lukasz-remkowicz/)

-- 🤔 I’m currently looking for a job as a Junior Python Developer

 <!--
 **LukaszRemkowicz/LukaszRemkowicz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.